proffapt/proffapt.github.io/blogs/setup-dc++.md

     command -v brew
     ```

-  - If the output is like follwoing, then brew is installed!
+  - If the output is like the following, then brew is installed!
     ```sh
     ~> command -v brew
     /opt/homebrew/bin/brew